MrPunyapal/laravel-extended-relationships/README.md

 This allows you to define multiple relationships between models with a single method call, simplifying your code and reducing the number of queries executed.

-### Bonus Relationship
+### HasManyArrayColumn

-If you have a column posts in your users table which stores an array of local keys like [7, 71], you can use the following relationship:
+If you have a column companies in your users table which stores an array of local keys like [7, 71], you can use the following relationship:

 ```php